New global optimality conditions for nonsmooth DC optimization problems: Global codifferential calculus and optimality conditions

 \section{Global codifferential calculus and optimality conditions}

 In this section we apply the main results on affine support sets of convex functions obtained above to DC optimization problems.
-In particular, with the use of Theorem~\ref{Thrm_MinViaGlobalHypodiff} we obtain new necessary and sufficient conditions for global optimality in DC optimization.
-For the sake of simplicity we consider only finite-valued DC functions; however, all results below can be extended to the general case.
+In particular, with the use of Proposition~\ref{Thrm_MinViaGlobalHypodiff} we obtain new necessary and sufficient conditions for global optimality in DC optimization.
+Hereinafter we consider only finite-valued DC functions $f \colon \mathcal{H} \to \mathbb{R}$ defined on the entire space $\mathcal{H}$.